St. George, Utah: Newspapers

-The Salt Lake Tribune, Deseret News, Las Vegas Review-Journal and Las Vegas Sun are also widely distributed in St. George and offer home delivery.
+The Salt Lake Tribune, Deseret News, Las Vegas Review-Journal, and Las Vegas Sun are also widely distributed in St. George and offer home delivery.

-Other publications include St. George Magazine, a monthly magazine covering a variety of local content, and View on Southern Utah is a magazine offering a variety of content for the southern Utah, southern Nevada and northwestern Arizona area.
+Other publications include St. George Magazine, a monthly covering a variety of local content, and View on Southern Utah, a magazine offering a variety of content for the southern Utah, southern Nevada, and northwestern Arizona areas.

 Television

-Like other major cities in Utah, St. George is in the Salt Lake City market, so it has only one television station licensed to the city, KMYU, a MyNetworkTV affiliate.
-It is carried in HD on Dish Network and DirecTV, as well as on Comcast Ch.
-643 in Salt Lake City, and on Ch.
-20 on local cable, TDS Communications, formerly Baja Broadband.
-KMYU (known as My Utah TV) is sister station to KUTV-DT, and is operated out of KUTV's offices in Salt Lake City, although the station has a news bureau with a reporter and photographer based in St. George.

-Also in St. George are the offices of Cedar City, Utah–licensed KCSG Channel 14, a MeTV affiliate, which broadcasts local news.
+Like other major cities in Utah, St. George is in the Salt Lake City market, so it has only one television station licensed to the city, KMYU, a MyNetworkTV affiliate on channel 12.
+KMYU (known as My Utah TV) is sister station to CBS affiliate KUTV-DT, and operates out of KUTV's offices in Salt Lake City, although the station has a news bureau with a reporter and photographer based in St. George.
+Also in St. George are the offices of Cedar City, Utah–licensed KCSG Channel 8, a MeTV owned-and-operated station.
 The city also receives local TV channels from Salt Lake City with broadcast translators in the St. George area.

-The Las Vegas NBC affiliate, KSNV-DT, has a local translator owned by Cherry Creek Radio, KVBT-LP channel 41, on which some of its programming airs two hours later than the same programming broadcast on Salt Lake City NBC affiliate KSL-TV.
+NBC's Las Vegas affiliate, KSNV-DT, has a local translator owned by Cherry Creek Radio, KVBT-LP channel 41, on which some of its programming airs two hours later than the same programming broadcast on Salt Lake City NBC affiliate KSL-TV.

 Infrastructure

 Healthcare

-St. George Regional Hospital is an Intermountain Health Care hospital and is the only 24-hour trauma center between Las Vegas and the Wasatch Front, serving the tri-state region of southern Utah, northwest Arizona and southeastern Nevada.
+St. George Regional Hospital is an Intermountain Health Care hospital and the only 24-hour trauma center between Las Vegas and the Wasatch Front, serving the tristate region of southern Utah, northwest Arizona, and southeastern Nevada.

 Utilities

 St. George is served by City of St. George Power, which serves most of the city, and Dixie Power, which serves southern areas of the city.
 Rocky Mountain Power serves parts of the greater St. George area.
 The municipal water department obtains its own water from wells located near Gunlock and in Snow Canyon State Park, Mountain Springs on Pine Valley Mountain.
-It also purchases wholesale water from the Washington County Water Conservancy District which is sourced from the Virgin River and purified at the Quail Creek Water Treatment Plant.
+It also purchases wholesale water from the Washington County Water Conservancy District, which is sourced from the Virgin River and purified at the Quail Creek Water Treatment Plant.